 The best small bathroom ideas will maximise the space you have.
 From installing a bidet to simple decorative tips there are plenty of things you can do to make it look bigger.
 Recessed shelves can make a huge difference both visually and practically to small bathrooms, so if you are able to have these installed when your walls are being renovated you could add some to your shower or sink area.

 You could choose pale colours and iridescent tiles that reflect the light, keep walls and ceilings the same colour and texture, and use complementary shades throughout the bathroom– fewer contrasts and transitions will help maintain the sense of space.
 Floating bathroom units also draw the eye to visible floor space underneath them, and clear glass shower screens will keep the room feeling open and airy.
 Finishing touches like artfully placed large mirrors will also make small bathrooms appear more expansive.

-Design ideas for a contemporary shower room in Other with a corner shower, white tiles, white walls and a wall-mounted sink.
+Design ideas for a contemporary bathroom in London with an alcove shower, white tiles, metro tiles and white walls.

 Popular Filters to Try:

 Inspiration for a small contemporary shower room in London with flat-panel cabinets, medium wood cabinets, a wall mounted toilet, white walls, a corner shower, brown tiles and white tiles.